xxnado/Olympics-Data-Tableau-Project/README.md

 # Olympics Data - Tableau Project

 ## Overview
 This Tableau project was developed as part of a group project for the "Data Visualization for Business Analytics" course at NOVA School of Business and Economics.
-A dataset on Olympic data spanning from 1896 to 2016 was given, along with the task of presenting it in a meaningful way.
+Data on the Olympic Games (summer and winter) between 1896 an 2016 was given, along with the task of presenting it in a meaningful way.

 Data visualization involves crafting a narrative, so by adding additional datasets on GDP, the World Happiness Index, and Population Sizes three main questions are explored: